UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - UCI Delegations of Authority

-The development (gifts and endowments) program at UCI is conducted in accordance with basic policies established by the Standing Orders of The Regents as outlined in the UC Development Policy and Administration Manual and consistent with approved campus procedures.
+The development (gifts and endowments) program at UCI is conducted in accordance with basic policies established by the Standing Orders of The Regents as outlined in the UC Institutional Advancement Policies and Guidelines and consistent with approved campus procedures.

 - unrestricted funds for endowment and immediate use